dmytro-kuzmenko/eed_gym/README.md

 Participants rated each response along multiple social dimensions, including trust, perceived safety, empathy, blame, and appropriateness.
 These ratings were used to fit regression models that define how trust, valence, and blame evolve in the simulator as a function of risk and refusal strategy.

 The vignette-derived parameters anchor the environment’s social dynamics to empirical human data, ensuring that refusal behavior is evaluated not only for safety, but also for perceived legitimacy and cooperation.

+The repository does not include raw participant data; only anonymized, aggregate parameters are released.

 ## Utilities
 - `scripts/vignette_effects.py`: ANOVA, pairwise effect sizes, and power analysis for vignette outcomes